vtran1022/California-Couture/README.md

 # Application Details
 ## Related Items
-A dynamic photo carousel where each product card also renders a thumbnail photo carousel to allow the user to view additional photos.
+A dynamic photo carousel where each product card also renders a thumbnail photo carousel on hover.
+The user can look through this thumbnail carousel to view additional photos and render them to the product card.
 The user can select the star icon to bring up a comparison modal that compares the features of the current product item to the related item selected.

 ## Your Outfit
 A dynamic photo carousel where the user can add the current product item to their list or delete the item via the 'x' icon.
+The product cards here also render a thumbnail photo carousel on hover.

 # Photos
 Select photo to view enlarged photo